CoderAcademy-MEL/melbourne-dot-com/README.md

 * Clone down this repo and get it running on your machine.

-* The routes seem to be broken!
-Fix them :)
+* The coffee route seems to be broken!
+Fix it :)

 * Add a logo to every page.